 When I moved in to the Cohousing Co-op in 2000, it changed my life.
 The houses had just been built, and I’d been part of the group for seven years to get to this point.

-It started in early 1993 when I came across a notice for the Cohousing Co-operative, a group that was trying to get funding for affordable rental housing to build a cohousing village-like development.
+It started in the 1990s when I came across a notice for the Cohousing Co-operative, a group that was trying to get funding for affordable rental housing to build a cohousing village-like development.

 I went along to some meetings and decided to join.
 It was a group of people who’d already been doing this for a couple of years and they’d put the notice out to get some new members because they were struggling to keep going.
 There was three of us joined that meeting, and not long after, the state government agreed to fund the co-op under the Community Housing Program.

 I was living in pretty awful rentals at the time.
 The first one had a backyard about 2m square and the rooms were dark, and it was expensive.
-But it was near where my daughter was at school.
+But it was near the services I needed for my daughter, like schools.
 Eventually we were able to move two doors down and it was cheaper, and lighter.
 But very old and draughty and cold in winter, and hard to get the landlord to fix anything.

 We had been able to have input into the design of the houses and were around during the build to help with all the decisions that needed to be made along the way.
 We each painted the inside of our houses, to help keep the costs down.
 I remember my dad coming and helping to paint the ceilings!

 The idea with cohousing is to have a few features that make it work well as a community – a commonhouse where we can all eat together a few times a week; the car park on the outside of the property, so in between the houses is car free and kid-safe; kitchen windows overlooking the common area for that visual connection; small private backyards (to escape to when needed); happenstance meeting spaces in the common areas to catch up with and hang out with neighbours